Psoriasis and Metabolic Syndrome Often Paired, Study Finds

 January 7, 2011

-The condition known as metabolic syndrome and its components—obesity, high blood sugars, high triglyceride levels, low HDL or "good" cholesterol and hypertension (high blood pressure)—occur in roughly 15% to 24% of the general population.
-A new study reveals that metabolic syndrome also occurs more often among people with psoriasis.
+The condition known as metabolic syndrome and its components—obesity, high blood sugar, high triglyceride levels, low HDL or "good" cholesterol, and hypertension (high blood pressure)—occurs in roughly 15 to 24 percent of the general population.
+Research shows that metabolic syndrome may occur more often among people with psoriasis.

 To determine if a link exists between psoriasis and metabolic syndrome, researchers used data from the 20032006 National Health and Nutrition Examination Survey (NHANES), a nationwide group of studies designed to collect health and nutritional information on adults and children in the United States.